studenttak/modules/0304/mdModule.md

 decrement the SP, and as a result, the initial value of SP is never used for dereferencing.

+For a demonstration of how a stack works in C, take a look at [this sample program](https://onlinegdb.com/qXosH1QmN).

 # Calling and returning

 The code to a subroutine has two distinct parts.
 The first part is to